 You should start building the node template before moving on!

-The time required for the compilation step depends on the hardware you're using.
+The time required for the compilation step depends somewhat on network bandwidth, but far more on the CPU number and speed you're using.

 Run into issues?
 Try the troubleshooting tips.